Award Banner

 They were residents of the estate.

-The pick-up point is directly in front of the Trivelis Residents' Network office at the foot of Block 311B.
+The suspect was caught on video chasing the victim from the pickup point between blocks 311B and 311C.
+The pickup point is directly in front of the Trivelis Residents' Network office at the foot of Block 311B.

-A woman, believed to be Khoo's wife, screamed during the assault as he lay on the ground.
+A woman, believed to be Mr Khoo's wife, screamed during the assault as he lay on the ground.

 There was also someone shouting for people to call the police.